Quogue's Early 20th Century Postcards

-A Moment in Time: Photographs of Quogue Village Streets, 1942
+A Moment in Time: Photographs of Quogue Streets, 1942

 In February 1942, a Riverhead photographer, Louis Dormand, was hired to photograph the streets of Quogue, perhaps to document the new Post Lane bridge, which had opened in 1940.
-Dormand took ten photographs in the winter of 1942, capturing street scenes very different than those of today.
+Dormand’s ten photographs capture street scenes very different than those of today.

 Quogue through the Lens of George B. Brainerd, ca. 1875

 Ten photographs create a unique portrait of the small village of Quogue on the brink of becoming a bustling summer resort.

 For all you promenaders … Pick up a map outside the Pond House and take a (socially distanced) guided walk of Historic Jessop Avenue, now Quogue’s bustling commercial, cultural, and civic center.
 Or you can download and print your own copy.

 Then and Now: Pictorial Quogue, c.
 1875 & 2020